 3...2...1...
 Happy New Year!
-As you raise a glass and toast the start of 2018, don't worry what your kids are up to.
+As you raise a glass and toast the start of 2021, don't worry what your kids are up to.
 Plan ahead!
-These New Year's Eve ideas for teens and tweens will help them celebrate the holiday without the lure of drugs, alcohol, and risky behavior.
+These New Year's Eve ideas for teens and tweens will help them celebrate the holiday in safe and fun ways.

 See if your kids' favorite hang out is offering late hours on New Year's Eve.
 Ice skating rinks, climbing walls, and trampoline parks often host holiday parties complete with special lighting, balloon drops, and confetti to keep the kids entertained.
 Be sure to ask if this is a chaperoned event, or if guardians need to be present during the festivities.